top of page

 Following the surgery, you will spend some time in our recovery room.
 You should then return home and rest in bed or sleep for a few hours.
 The following day, you will return for your first aftercare appointment, where your eye surgeon will confirm whether your eye is healing as intended.
 You will notice an improvement in your vision after a few days, and feelings such as dry or gritty eyes will usually reduce after a few weeks.

-• Can Cataracts return after surgery?
+• Is it possible for Cataracts to return after surgery?

 No. Cataracts cannot technically return after surgery because the cloudy natural lens has been removed and replaced with a clear artificial lens.
 However, some individuals may develop a condition known as posterior capsule opacification (PCO), which occurs when the thin membrane (capsule) that contains the artificial lens gets clouded over time and is commonly referred to as a "secondary cataract."